sachinkum0009/mosaico/CONTRIBUTING.md

 ## Do you want to improve the documentation?
 * Update the relevant documentation if you modify any public interfaces.
-* We encourage adding code snippets to the `examples/` directory, specifically for ROS ingestion or Streamer usage.
+* We encourage adding code snippets to the relevant documentation files, specifically for ROS ingestion or Streamer usage.

 ## Submission
 1. **Fork** the repository.